bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **WHY DO WE HAVE THE WORLD?**

+**Guess**:

+There is a Purpose of **THE WORLD**, but we do not know it.
+There must be a reason why groups of atoms formed these highly structured life forms.

 "Logic will get you from A to Z; **IMAGINATION** will get you everywhere.” - Einstein.

 Hi I am Karthik, a Math and AI enthusiast.